 So your car leaks a little bit of oil.
 How big of a deal is that?
 If you drive into the nearest apartment complex you will see oil stains in just about every parking spot.
 If everyone’s car leaks oil, it must not be a big deal … right?
-Maybe, but the cost of driving with a low oil level and ruining your motor is astronomical compared the cost repairing most oil leaks.
+Maybe, but the cost of driving with a low oil level and ruining your motor is astronomical compared to the cost of repairing most oil leaks.
 In this article, we’ll talk through some things that might make your oil leak a problem worth addressing and also discuss how to fix an oil leak.

 The severity of your oil leak depends on a few different factors:

 Why is My Car Leaking Oil?
 Determine Leak Size and Location